Harlem Is Heaven: Plot

-After meeting with Jean at his theater the next day, Money introduces her to Bill (Bill Robinson), Acme's star performer and director of its dance and other stage productions.
-At rehearsal Jean also meets another performer, a handsome young actor and dancer named "Chummy" Walker (Henri Wessell).
+At the appointed time, Jean meets Money, who introduces her to Bill (Bill Robinson), Acme's star performer and director of its dance and other stage productions.
+There Jean also meets another performer, a handsome young actor and dancer named "Chummy" Walker (Henri Wessell).
 Both Chummy and Bill are immediately smitten with Jean even though she initially refers to them as her protective "big brothers".
 Money, however, has his own plans to seduce her.
-Following another rehearsal, Money warns Chummy that "Miss Stratton" is more than his protégée, declaring "she's my personal and private property".
-He then orders Chummy to invite Jean to a party in his office after that evening's show.
-The party will actually be an intimate dinner with just Money.
+After a stage rehearsal, Money warns Chummy that "Miss Stratton" is more than his protégée, declaring her his "personal and private property".
+He then orders Chummy to invite Jean to a party at the theater after that evening's show.
+The party in reality will be set up as an intimate dinner with just Money.
 Chummy warns Jean of Money's intentions, but she ignores him and goes to the office, where the theater boss forces himself on her.
 As she struggles to leave, Bill enters the office, a fight ensues, and Bill knocks out Money.
 The next day Bill and Jean learn they have been fired.

 Bill quickly gets a new job performing at a nearby nightclub owned by Knobs Moran (Bob Sawyer), Money's bitter rival in both entertainment and crime.
-Money now seeks revenge, especially against Chummy for divulging his wanton plan to take advantage of Jean.
-Money therefore hatches another plan, one to get Chummy imprisoned.
-He enlists him as the front man in marketing a bogus new hair-straightening product.
-Money arranges the scam so he is not openly involved, while assuring Chummy that the new product is genuine and will earn huge profits for everyone.
+Money now seeks revenge, especially against Chummy for divulging his plan to take advantage of Jean.
+Money then hatches another plan, one to get Chummy imprisoned.
+Money enlists him as the front man in marketing a bogus new hair-straightening product.
+Money is careful in arranging the scam so he is not openly involved, while assuring Chummy that the new product is genuine and will earn huge profits for everyone.
 Initially successful selling the product, Chummy is soon arrested and jailed for fraud after all the investors lose their money, including Bill's close friend John "Spider" Mason, who had committed most of his life savings to the enterprise.